ICAEW.com works better with JavaScript enabled.

 Some regulators have been empowered by Parliament to oversee regulation in certain sectors where there are disparate bodies (eg, professional bodies) having a regulatory function.
 Such bodies are referred to variously as 'oversight regulators' or 'regulators of regulators'.

-EXAMPLE: ICAEW is subject to four oversight regulators in relation to its regulatory activities arising as a professional body, namely: the Insolvency service; the Financial Reporting Council; the Legal Services Board; and The Office for Professional Body Anti-Money Laundering Supervision.
+EXAMPLE: ICAEW is subject to five oversight regulators in relation to its regulatory activities arising as a professional body, namely: the Insolvency service; the Financial Reporting Council; the Legal Services Board; the Financial Conduct Authority and The Office for Professional Body Anti-Money Laundering Supervision.

 Self-regulatory bodies